Fares-Basousy/Messanging-app/README.md

 - Front-end:
   - Next.js
   - React
-  - Redux (or any state management library of your choice)
-  - CSS (or any styling method of your choice)
+  - CSS Tailwind (or any styling method of your choice)

 - Back-end:
   - Nest.js
-  - PostgreSQL (or your preferred database)
+  - MongoDb
-  - TypeORM
+  - Mongoose
   - JWT for authentication
-  - WebSockets for real-time messaging
+  - Socket.io for real-time messaging

 ## Getting Started